tinamayswinkels/eon/_projects/alex-hossick.md

     <p><em>"Ancient Egypt.
 Same sands.
 A different time.
 Another
     world."</em></p><p>For this project we sat down with the founder &amp;
     designer Alex to understand her inspirations for the collection, what it meant to her, what story she wanted to tell.
-From there we came u with a mood board and creative direction both for the shoot itself and her instagram aesthetic that would accompany the launch.&nbsp;</p>
+From there we came up with a mood board and creative direction both for the shoot itself and her instagram aesthetic that would accompany the launch.&nbsp;</p>
   team-heading-1: Brief